-Tuition is computed for the entire 43-week academic year and divided into ten equal payments which will start on August 1, 2024.
+Tuition is computed for the entire 43-week academic year and divided into ten equal payments which will start on August 1, 2025.
 The academic year tuition is calculated by multiplying the weekly rate by 43 weeks.
 This includes Teacher Preparation weeks, vacations and holidays.
 Tuition is paid in monthly installments calculated by dividing the annual tuition into 10 equal payments.
 In order to qualify for the Hampshire College employee tuition rates, at least one of the child's parents/guardians must be a benefits-eligible employee of the college with an FTE of .75-1.0.
 Monthly tuition is paid a month in advance.

-When families enroll at the ELC they will make a \$300 tuition deposit.
-If they stay at the ELC for the entire academic year (10 months) the deposit will be applied to their last month's tuition payment.
-Parents will continue to pay the \$300 tuition deposit every year that they re-enroll at the ELC, with the deposit being applied to their last month's tuition in the same manner every academic year.
+When families enroll at the ELC they will make a \$300 deposit which will be applied to their yearly tuition.
+Parents will continue to pay the \$300 tuition deposit every year that they re-enroll at the ELC, with the deposit being applied to their tuition in the same manner every academic year.
 If a family breaks their contract by not staying at the ELC for the full 10 months, they forfeit their deposit.
-Families who enroll at the ELC, then withdraw before the start of the academic year forfeit their deposit.
+Families who enroll at the ELC, then withdraw before the start of the academic year, also forfeit their deposit.